esolangs/type-unlambda/README.md

 }
 ```

-You may expect that there is an option somewhere where this limit can be configured, like `-ftemplate-depth=n` in gcc/clang.
+You may expect that there is an option somewhere that this limit can be configured, like `-ftemplate-depth=n` in gcc/clang.
 Unfortunately, there isn't, [and it's likely to stay that way](https://github.com/microsoft/TypeScript/pull/29602).

-To workaround this limitation, we modify the code of `tsserver` or `tsc` in `node_modules` to loosen these limits until the error no longer applies.
+To workaround this limitation, we modify the code of `tsserver` or `tsc` in `node_modules` until the error no longer applies.
 Changing `instantiationDepth` to `1000` is sufficient to run the example above.